Religion i verdslitteraturar

 - A minimum of 80% attendance in the seminars (minimum 4 of 5 seminars).

 - The writing of book reviews of two novels.
 The novels to be reviewed have to be chosen from a list that will be distributed at the beginning of the course.
-Each review should have a length of ca. 800 words.
+Each review should have a length of up to 750 words.

-Compulsory requirements of this course are valid for a duration of two semesters; the teaching semester when approved, and the following semester.
+Compulsory requirements of this course are valid for two semesters; the semester when approved, and the following semester.

 Hjelpemiddel til eksamen

 At the examination, a dictionary (without any notes in it) between your own language and English is permitted.
-The teacher will check the dictionary at the exam location before you are allowed to use it.
+The teacher will check the dictionary at the exam location.

 A graded marking scale (A to F) is used.
 A is the top grade and F means Failed.